Gitty-3ps/CarListApp.Maui/README.md

 # CarListApp.Maui

-This is an educational project for the Udemy course called [.NET MAUI Mobile App Development](https://www.udemy.com/course/net-maui-mobile-app-development/?referralCode=A56083F1D67F21799FBB&couponCode=APRIL2023) that allows users to manage a list of cars.
+This is an educational project for the Udemy course [.NET MAUI Mobile App Development](https://www.udemy.com/course/net-maui-mobile-app-development/?referralCode=A56083F1D67F21799FBB&couponCode=APRIL2023) that allows users to manage a list of cars.
 The project contains a minimal API project and a .NET MAUI project.
 There are no API keys needed for this project.
 The app uses an SQLite database to store the car data.
 This project also features a Minimal API example and shows how to integrate a mobile app with an API.

 ## Installation